pypy/pypy.org/posts/2024/07/finding-inefficiencies-with-z3.md

 project](https://web.archive.org/web/20160304055149/http://research.microsoft.com/en-us/projects/spur/).
 There's a [workshop
 paper](https://web.archive.org/web/20161029162737/http://csl.stanford.edu/~christos/pldi2010.fit/tillmann.provers4jit.pdf)
 from 2010 about this.
-In addition to bitvectors, they also use the Z3 support for arrays to model the C# heap and remove redundant stores.
+SPUR was trying to use Z3 built into the actual JIT (as opposed to using Z3 only to find places where the regular optimizers could be improved).
+In addition to bitvectors, SPUR also used the Z3 support for arrays to model the C# heap and remove redundant stores.
+This is still another future extension for all the Z3 work I've been doing in the context of the PyPy JIT.